manasaaccenture/-UI-standards-and-Best-practices/README.md

 @import url("structure.css");
 <style type="text/css" media="Screen"> /**/@import url("css/master.css");/**/ </style>
 ```

+## 24. Use Appropriate Naming Convention

+One of the main advantages of CSS is the ability to separate designs from content.
+You’ll be able to change the entire design of your website by simply modifying the CSS without ever touching the markup language.
+Therefore don’t create your CSS by using limiting names.
+Use additional versatile naming conventions and keep consistent.

+The naming of your CSS elements is based on what they’re, not what they give the impression of being like.
+For instance, “.comment-blue” is not appropriate than “.comment-beta” (because if you need to change the color of this class, then you only need to change in CSS, not in HTML), and “.post-large-font” is additional limiting than “.post-title”.

 Conclusion:

 We have listed out best practices which every front-end and back-end developer follows.
 Also if the beginner level developer follows these guidelines.